 1. The Panda Plant

-If you want an easy to care for plant that stands out in a crowd, consider a panda plant (Kalanchoe tomentosa).
+If you want an easy-to-care-for plant that stands out in a crowd, consider a panda plant (Kalanchoe tomentosa, USDA zones 9-11).
 Reaching a maximum height of only about 18 inches, the panda plant doesn't need anything except the right light and occasional watering.

 Place your panda plant where the temperature stays between 60 and 75 degrees Fahrenheit.
-Panda plants like bright, direct sunlight in the morning or late afternoon.
+Because its hardiness zone range is only in the warm climates of USDA zones 9-11, most grow it as a houseplant.
+Panda plants like bright, direct sunlight in the morning.
 Too much direct light in the afternoon, however, can burn their delicate leaves.

 Panda plant leaves rot quickly when they're wet, so water your plant from the bottom.
 Set it in a dish of water and allow the plant to soak up the water through the drainage holes in the bottom of the pot.
 When the soil is thoroughly saturated, remove the plant from the water and allow it to drain.
 Don't water again until the soil around the plant is completely dry.